tioirawan/rin/README.md

 1. Fork this repository
 2. Create a feature branch (_never edit your master branch_) `$ git checkout -b add-eat-command`
+3. Create your features, see: [development](#dev) section
-3. Push your changes `$ git push origin add-eat-command`
+4. Push your changes `$ git push origin add-eat-command`
-4. Create a pull request
+5. Create a pull request

 I am very happy if you want to contribute!